Jeshoreshwari Kali Temple: Worship and rituals

 The temple is visited by pilgrims from all over, irrespective of sectarian differences.
 Worship is done by the priest every Saturday and Tuesday at noon time.
 But before 1971, there was a daily routine of worship.
 Every year on the day of Kali puja, the present Caretakers of the temple conduct a ceremony.
 There is also a Mela taking place around the temple compound.

 'Natmondir' and architecture

 A large rectangular covered platform called Natmondir has been erected adjacent to the main temple, from where the face of the goddess can be seen.
 This was renovated by Laxman Sen in the late 13th century, but the builders are not known.
 After 1971, it crumbled.
 Now only the pillars can be seen.

-Indian Prime Minister Narendra Modi's visit to the Kali Temple in Jeshoreshwari

-Indian Prime Minister Narendra Modi visited the Jeshoreshwari Kali Temple in Shyamnagar upazila of Satkhira on March 27, 2021.
-Shyamnagar was decorated around the arrival of Modi in this historical temple located in Ishwaripur of the upazila.
-Six helipads were built in the area, including the grounds of Sobhan Multipurpose Secondary School in Ishwaripur, for the landing of helicopters carrying Modi and his entourage.
-The road he took to the temple area after getting off the helicopter was being renovated earlier.
-Members of the power department worked to ensure an uninterrupted power supply.
-If he wanted to stay there before and after visiting the temple, work was underway to equip two guest rooms of the temple as well as construct toilets with alternative restrooms.

-The broken part of the wall had already been repaired by painting the temple and the wall.
-At the entrance of the temple, a 200-year-old Battala section was being closed and a wide attic is being built with a mixture of bricks and stones.

-This was the first visit of a head of government of any country to Shyamnagar, though ministers and dignitaries from different countries have visited Jeshoreshwari Kali Mandir before.
-And, that is why the arrival of Modi has created a festive atmosphere all over Satkhira including Shyamnagar.
-High-level delegations from both the countries have already visited Shyamnagar more than once to check the security situation surrounding Narendra Modi's visit.